berdii/Data-Science-Projects/README.md

 ## Project 6: Titanic - Machine Learning from Disaster

 In this project, we build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).

+## Project 7: Data Science Salary Estimator

+* Created a tool that estimates data science salaries (MAE ~ $ 11K) to help data scientists negotiate their income when they get a job.
+* Scraped over 1000 job descriptions from glassdoor using python and selenium
+* Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.
+* Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
+* Built a client facing API using flask